-- 34. This definition also applies for PECR, as regulation 2(2) of PECR provides that any undefined expressions have the same meaning as in the DPA. - 35.
-This definition covers any advertising or marketing material, not just commercial marketing.
-All promotional material falls within this definition, including material promoting the aims of not-for-profit organisations.
-See the section below on Charities and political parties for more on this point.
-It will also cover any messages which include some marketing elements, even if that is not their main purpose. - 36.
-The definition also covers any means of communication (although PECR rules only apply to electronic communication).
+- 36. The definition also covers any means of communication (although PECR rules only apply to electronic communication).
 It is not limited to traditional forms of marketing such as telesales or mailshots, and can extend to online marketing, social networking or other emerging channels of communication.
-Although the focus of this guidance is on marketing calls and texts, remember that the DPA can apply to any type of direct marketing. - 37.
+Although the focus of this guidance is on marketing calls, emails and texts, remember that the DPA can apply to any type of direct marketing. - 37.
 The key element of the definition is that the material must be directed to particular individuals.
-Indiscriminate blanket marketing for example, leaflets delivered to every house in an area, magazine inserts, or adverts shown to every person who views a website will not therefore fall within this definition of direct marketing.
+Indiscriminate blanket marketing - for example, leaflets delivered to every house in an area, magazine inserts, or adverts shown to every person who views a website - will not therefore fall within this definition of direct marketing.